gabor-trainer/typescript-2025-09-29/labs/day-1/lab-0 Setting Up the Development Environment.md

 ### 7. Questions
 1. Why is using a version manager like `nvm` recommended over installing Node.js directly?
 2. What is the fundamental difference between the roles of ESLint and Prettier in this setup?
-3. What would happen if `"prettier"` was not the last entry in the `extends` array in `.eslintrc.json`?
+3. What would happen if `eslintConfigPrettier` was not the last entry in the exported array in `eslint.config.mjs`?
 4. What is the purpose of the `.vscode/settings.json` file?
 Why is it useful in a team environment?
 5. We installed TypeScript globally (`npm install -g`), but the ESLint wizard added it as a project `devDependency`.
-Why might having both be a good practice?
+Why is having a project-specific version crucial?

 ---